tazayun-ai/A-many-objective-NSGA-III-framework-for-mitigating-the-nutritional-risks-of-calorie-restriction/README.md

 pip install python-docx google-genai requests

-python-docx writes the client plan as a .docx; google-genai / requests call the Gemini API to draft recipe wording in the rebuild stage.
-Both are optional — the optimisation and every reported metric run without them.
+python-docx writes the client plan as a .docx; google-genai and requests call the Gemini API to draft recipe wording in the rebuild stage.
+Both are optional; the optimisation and every reported metric run without them.

 Data